unixist/randumb/README.md

 # Summary

-seebinrand quickly guesses at a binary's randomness by analyzing its .text segment.
+randumb quickly guesses at a binary's randomness by analyzing its .text segment.

 The type of analysis currently supported is the first of Kendall and Smith's randomness tests: the frequency test.
 It tries to answer the question of how uniform is the distribution of characters in a given body of bytes.